rajbos/rajbos.github.io/_posts/2022-10-09-Enabling-GitHub-Actions-on-Enterprise-Server.md

 * Dependabot runners need to be created
 * Log storage is external to the server
 * GitHub Connect is mandatory
+* Think about GitHub Actions and using them securely

 ![Image with the logos of Dependabot and GitHub Actions](/images/2022/20221008/Dependabot-Actions.png)